-The terrorism threat level is consistently 'severe', meaning attacks are highly likely.
+The terrorism threat level is consistently 'severe' or on occasion 'critical', meaning attacks are highly likely.
 This is likely to continue.

-The future workforce must scale and develop their capabilities to meet both the new and traditional crime demands, in order to protect people and communities.
+The future workforce must scale and develop their capabilities to meet both new and traditional crime demands, in order to protect people and communities.
+The creation of Police Scotland and removal of eight force boundaries has improved our ability to respond quickly to major incidents such as those affecting national security.
+We must continue to identify and collaborate with UK and international partners to develop early intervention opportunities to focus on prevention.
 As the nature of criminality changes, this will impact on the relevance of some types of forensic science.
 These changes will also challenge us all to get the best from science and technology in order to support the effectiveness of policing and the delivery of justice in Scotland.